Mt. Olympus Water & Theme Park Resort: Beginnings

 Mt.
-Olympus was started by the Laskaris family.
+Olympus was founded by the Laskaris family.
 Demetrios “Jim” Laskaris was born in Katsaros, Greece and immigrated to the United States at the age of 13.
-He received a technical degree in Michigan, served for four years in the U.S. Navy, and then owned and operated several restaurants in Chicago.
-The family moved to Wisconsin Dells, where Jim and his wife Fotoula opened a hot dog stand in 1970, which they named “Big Chief”, after a statue purchased from a trade show.
-The hot dog stand was a commercial failure, and the Laskaris family was nearly forced to return to Chicago.
-At the last minute, they found $700 in savings inside a sock, which they invested in a three-wheeler dirt track.
+He received a technical degree in Michigan, served for four years in the U.S. Navy, and later owned and operated several restaurants in Chicago, Illinois.
+The family moved to Wisconsin Dells in 1970, where Jim and his wife Fotoula opened a hot dog stand, which they named “Big Chief”, after a statue they purchased from a trade show.
+The hot dog stand was a commercial failure, and as a result the Laskaris family was nearly forced to return to Chicago.
+Instead, they found $700 in savings inside a sock, which they invested in a three-wheeler dirt track.

-The family expanded on their property by building a 7-unit motel, and in 1975 they added a go-kart track, "Goofy Karts", along the Wisconsin Dells Parkway.
-Nick Laskaris, Jim and Fotoula's son, became the go-karts' chief mechanic at the age of 9.
-Between 1978 & 1982, the family's business ventures continued as they opened a campground, trailer court, and began running country-western and Native American ceremony shows.
-When the lease on the go-kart track ran out in 1980, “Goofy Karts” was abandoned and a new cloverleaf track was built next to the Big Chief hot dog stand.
-It was also at this location that Nick Laskaris started constructing his own go-karts a few years later.
+The family expanded on the property by building a seven-unit motel, and in 1975 they added a go-kart track known as Goofy Karts along the Wisconsin Dells Parkway.
+Nick Laskaris, Jim and Fotoula's son, became the go-karts' chief mechanic at the age of nine.
+From 1978 to 1982, the family's business ventures continued as they opened a campground and trailer park on the premises, and began to hold country-western and Native American ceremony shows.
+When the lease on Goofy Karts ended in 1980, it was removed, and a new cloverleaf track was built next to the Big Chief hot dog stand.
+It was also at this location that Nick Laskaris began constructing his own go-karts a few years later.

-Nick Laskaris became involved in the design and engineering of the various go-kart tracks on the property, which included the only multi-level go-kart tracks in the world.
-Big Chief Go-Kart World, as it was then known, developed new techniques for elevated go-kart tracks, which have now become standard.
-The family purchased several acres along the Wisconsin Dells Parkway, commonly known as the "Strip", and continued the park's expansion.
-In 1995, the park added the first roller coaster in the Wisconsin Dells, Cyclops, and changed its name to Big Chief Karts & Coasters.
-Another roller coaster, Pegasus, was added the following year and Zeus opened in 1997.
+Nick became involved in the design and engineering of the various go-kart tracks in the park, which by this point was known as Big Chief Go-Kart World.
+The family purchased several acres along the Wisconsin Dells Parkway and continued the park's expansion.
+In 1995, the park added their first roller coaster, Cyclops, and the park's name was changed to Big Chief Karts and Coasters.
+Another roller coaster, Pegasus, was installed the following year, and Zeus opened in 1997.
 The park acquired Crazy King Ludwig's Adventure Park, which featured its own go-kart track, in 1999.
-This purchase brought Big Chief's to a total area of 107 acres.
+This purchase brought the total amount of land owned by the park to an area of 107 acre.